crafkin/scfses/README.md

 # Updates
 Update March 8, 2018: Fixed an error in computing standard errors on means.
+Update March 13, 2018: Option changed from `nodofcorr` to `nodfcorr` for naming consistency.
+Help file updated with more explanation.

 # Installation and Set Up
 To install the program, run